mjk83093/blackboxai-1741444568586/user-workspace/docs/USER_GUIDE.md

 1. **Document Processing**
    - Upload documents using the upload button
    - View processed results in the dashboard
-   - Download or share results as needed

 2. **Email Management**
    - Connect your email account
    - Use AI to draft and analyze emails
-   - Manage email templates

 3. **Task Automation**
-   - Create new tasks
+   - Create and manage tasks
-   - Let AI help prioritize and organize
-   - Track progress in the dashboard
+   - AI-assisted prioritization

 ## Troubleshooting

 ### Common Issues

+1. **SSL Certificate Error?**
+   - Ensure you're using HTTPS
+   - Accept the self-signed certificate in development
+   - For production, use a valid SSL certificate

-1. **Can't start the application?**
+2. **Can't access the application?**
-   - Ensure Docker is running
+   - Verify Docker containers are running: `docker-compose ps`
-   - Check if ports 8000 is available
-   - Verify your API keys in `.env`

-2. **Authentication issues?**
-   - Ensure your API keys are correct
-   - Check your internet connection
+   - Check logs: `docker-compose logs`
-   - Try clearing your browser cache
+   - Ensure you're using HTTPS, not HTTP

 ### Need Help?
 - Check the logs: `docker-compose logs`